iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$

-Notice thta the minimization on the right-hand side is precisely the relaxation at the point $x_0$.
+Notice that the minimization on the right-hand side is precisely the relaxation at the point $x_0$.
-This is always true for affine functions, nonetheless, yields a neat relation for the relaxation,
+Despite being always true for affine functions, it still yields a neat relation for the relaxation,

 $$ L(x; \lambda) =  L(x_0; \lambda) + \inner<\lambda, x - x_0>. $$

-And using that $L$ is always an underapproximation for $f$, we get to the desired cut equation:
+Using that $L$ is always an underapproximation for $f$, we get to the desired cut equation:

 $$ f(x) \ge L(x; \lambda) =  L(x_0; \lambda) + \inner<\lambda, x - x_0>. $$